sigsum/sigsum/doc/proposals/2021-11-remove-arbitrary-bytes.md

 - The data cannot be analyzed by the log unless its location is known
 - The data cannot be expected to be stored in the future
 - Each logging request becomes cheaper

+Note: the above terminology a bit "meh" and messy.
+Consider better naming when moving this into the main documentation.